cjmckernan/weird_salad/README.md

 - Added the functionality to in the process sale method to check all the ingredients

 # Final

+I prioritised getting a lot of the features completed to make it an actual useful application.
+Due to this the system isn't as fault tolerant as I would like.
+The data isn't 100% sanitised and there are few other views I would of liked to complete to make the system more robust and prevent user from entering in bad data.

 ## Running the application

+I have included a db with everything setup so you dont need to carry out the migrations or configure the data.
+It is in the db folder on in main directory simple move to the directory above and install requirements and you should be able to just use run command

+-Setup Virtual environment

+python3 -m venv .venv
+source .venv/bin/activate

+-Install dependencies

+pip install -r requirements.txt

+- DB Migrations Commands (if not using configure db)

+python manage.py migrate

+-Run Command

+python manage.py runserver

+### Usernames for configured DB

+Admin User
+-username : nory
+-password : 1234

+Normal Users:

+-username : harry_grill
+-password : Green1959

+-username : barry_burger
+-password : Green1959